 As a manager, dealing with a variety of different job roles, amongst different personalities can be challenging, especially in a working environment.
-If a staff member is under performing, managers will need to approach them tactfully to discuss any issues with their work.
+If a staff member is underperforming, managers will need to approach them tactfully to discuss any issues with their work.

 Here are a few tips on how to manage poor performance within your team.

 If you are having concerns about a particular employee, it is important to make sure that you are expressing these as soon as possible.
 Be sure to voice your concerns in a constructive manner if you have them.
-This gives your team members better chance of improvement and development.
+This gives your team members a better chance of improvement and development.

 If you are planning on pulling your team member into a meeting room to discuss their performance, offer them the chance to prepare themselves.
 Send them an email to let them know that you are planning to discuss their work.
 They will come into the discussion with a level head, and will be able to offer real solutions to the problems you are facing.
-It you catch them off guard and they may feel as though they were unable to express themselves and may end up becoming frustrated.
+If you catch them off guard and they may feel as though they were unable to express themselves and may end up becoming frustrated.

-An employee might not know why they are underperforming, or they may not know they are under performing at all.
+An employee might not know why they are underperforming, or they may not know they are underperforming at all.
 Offer them examples of when they have underperformed, and solutions as to how you think they can improve.
 If you open this up for discussion, it will allow your team member to voice how they feel they would be better motivated at work.